 Digital marketers tend to look at the success of an individual campaign as opposed to looking at the bigger picture.
 This can get in the way of sustainable growth.

 By employing this framework into your digital marketing planning, you’ll get that bigger picture.
-Putting all your efforts in context by pitting your strategies against each other while keeping sight of your short and long term goals.
+Putting all your efforts in context by putting your strategies against each other while keeping sight of your short and long term goals.

 Equipped with the information from your Growth Share Matrix, you’ll be able to make better decisions.
 All with a better understanding of which strategies generate the most profit and growth for your business, and which generate the least.